devinit/datahub/README.md

 -------------

 ```
-npm install # in root
+ npm install --ignore-scripts # in root (ignore scripts is for preventing puppetter from downloading chromium)

 ```